Size in Square Kilometres

 Description of Qualifying Criteria

 The occurrence of globally significant populations of two Endangered dolphin species including the Ganges river dolphin assessed as IUCN Red List category Endangered [A2abcde+3bcde+4abcde] (Kelkar et al. 2022) and Irrawaddy dolphin recently assessed as IUCN Red List category Endangered [A2cd+3cd+4cd] (Minton et al. 2017).

 Sub-criterion B2: Aggregations

-Large population sizes have been assessed for both Ganges South Asian river dolphins (n=225) and Irrawaddy dolphins (n=451), with relatively high encounter rates observed within the IMMA compared to other areas where both species occur (Smith et al. 2006), and that similar mangrove channel habitat occurs across the border with India.
+Large population sizes have been assessed for both Ganges river dolphins (n=225) and Irrawaddy dolphins (n=451), with relatively high encounter rates observed within the IMMA compared to other areas where both species occur (Smith et al. 2006).
+Similar mangrove channel habitat occurs across the border with India.

 Danda, A.A., Joshi, A.K., Ghosh, A. and Saha, R. eds.
 2017.
 State of Art Report on Biodiversity in IndianSundarbans.
 World Wide Fund for Nature-India, New Delhi.
 342 pp.

 Hussain, Z. and Karim, A. 1994.
 Introduction.
 In Mangroves of the Sundarbans, Volume Two: Bangladesh, Hussain Z, Acharya G. (eds).
 IUCN: Bangkok, Thailand; 1–10.

 Kelkar, N., Smith, B.D., Alom, M.Z., Dey, S., Paudel, S. and Braulik, G.T.
 2022.
 Platanista gangetica.
 The IUCN Red List of Threatened Species 2022: e.T41756A50383346. https://dx.doi.org/10.2305/IUCN.UK.2022-1.RLTS.T41756A50383346.en.
 Accessed on 05 September 2022.